MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Pipelines cannot be run locally

 **Memorize:** `A) Your gcloud does not have access to the BigQuery resources`

-**Quick reason:** Your gcloud does not have access to the BigQuery resources

 <details>
 <summary>Full explanation</summary>